In the gold rush of cybersecurity

-Staszczyszyn has an impressive resume for a tech buff, but she started out as the artsy one, having graduated from the prestigious Etobicoke School of the Arts before joining Sheridan’s Computer Science & Security program, which had a coveted co-op component.
+Staszczyszyn has an impressive resume for a tech buff, but she started out as the artsy one, having graduated from the prestigious Etobicoke School of the Arts before joining Sheridan’s Bachelor of Information Systems and Security program, which had a coveted co-op component.
 She says of the transition: “I've always been interested in maths and sciences.
 I had been attracted to Sheridan for its arts programs because of my background in the arts.
 When I started looking for programs in information technology and found Sheridan offered one, it was the natural choice for me,” she says.

 Staszczyszyn says she has never regretted her decision to take up cybersecurity.
 Different as they may appear to be, both cybersecurity and the arts provide an opportunity for creativity, she says.
 The increased role of technology in all aspects of life has opened up a tremendous space for innovation and creativity.

 “In the first couple of years at Sheridan, we were taught the business language of security.
 I think this set me apart from other candidates when I applied for jobs because I knew the actual vocabulary used in cybersecurity.”

 For three years in a row during her program at Sheridan, she found a paid, part-time position as a security officer at the Health Shared Services Ontario, a part of Ontario Health.
 In her final year, she shifted to Security Compass, where she continued to work full time after graduation in 2019.
 She has been working in the organization ever since, and has been featured in many leading publications, including the Globe And Mail and the CBC, as a leading cybersecurity expert and a woman working in a traditionally male-dominated bastion.